Gibson SG Tribute Review e1672344950463

 The Gibson SG Tribute Review

 Another way to avoid neck dives is to use the proper truss rod.
 This is commonly tightened by turning it clockwise.
-If you have a guitar that’s too light, or too heavy, you can fix it with a simple truss rod adjustment.
+If you have a guitar that is too light or heavy, you can fix it with a simple truss rod adjustment.

 Another way to solve a neck dive is to add weight.
 While this might seem like an overkill, it’s worth a try.
 The weight can be added to the strap or to the guitar itself.
 It’s best to use a wheeled or adhesive type of weight.
 You can even try using fishing weights.
 Some guitarists have done this successfully.
 Just be very careful.
 Fishing weights can affect your guitar’s electronics and wear you out.

 One of the best ways to fix the problem is to relocate your strap buttons.
 A strap button on the side is best.
-By moving the one on the front of the body, you can eliminate most of the neck dive problems you’ll ever experience.
+Moving the one on the front of the body can eliminate most neck dive problems you’ll ever experience.

 Baritone

-The Gibson SG Baritone is a solid-body electric guitar that offers earth-shaking low-tuned tones.
+The Gibson SG Baritone is a solid-body electric guitar with earth-shaking, low-tuned tones.
 This guitar is perfect for metal, rock, and Americana styles.
 It features two humbucking pickups, a 27-inch scale length, GroverGao keystone tuners, and a black crown headstock inlay.

 Neck